ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/development/widgets.md

 ## Template widgets

-You can create custom widgets specifically for your site by creating `widgets` templates groups and adding templates inside it.
+You can create custom widgets specifically for your site by creating `pro-dashboard-widgets` templates group and adding templates inside it.

 The templates need to follow the syntax of HTML widgets.